francogallegosqu/francogallegosqu/README.md

 <!--h2 without bottom border-->
 <div id="user-content-toc">
   <ul align="center">
-    <summary><h2 style="display: inline-block">I am a motivated software developer with more than 5 years of experience in the software field.
-Entrepreneur and up to date with the latest trends in computing and business.
-With problem solving skills.</h2></summary>
+    <summary><h2 style="display: inline-block">I am a passionate and innovative software developer with over 5 years of experience in crafting cutting-edge solutions in the tech industry.
+As an entrepreneur, I stay ahead of the curve with the latest trends in computing and business, continuously integrating new technologies and methodologies.
+My strong problem-solving skills and dedication to excellence enable me to deliver high-quality, scalable software solutions.
+I thrive in dynamic environments and am committed to driving success through collaboration and continuous learning.</h2></summary>
   </ul>
 </div>